-The use of cell phones for voice communication in the courthouse outside courtrooms is permitted as long as it does not interfere with court proceedings.
+The use of cell phones to make voice calls in the courthouse outside courtrooms is permitted as long as it does not interfere with court proceedings.

-The use of other cell phone features, such as taking videos and texting, is governed by other applicable sections of this policy.
+The use of other cell phone features, such as taking videos and texting, is governed by the applicable sections of this policy.

-4.5 Public Ceremonial Occasions
+4.2 Public Ceremonial Occasions

-Recording and communications technology may be used by members of the media during public ceremonial occasions, such as swearing-in ceremonies, unless otherwise indicated by the Court.
+Recording and communications technology may be used by members of the public during public ceremonial occasions, such as swearing-in ceremonies, unless otherwise indicated by the Court.
 Such use may be subject to reasonable directions given by the Manager of Court Services.